timbiles/portfolio/README.md

 ## Portfolio / Projects

 ### Convoke Groups
 A group meet-up application designed to bring people together through a common interest.
-This was an assignment that I completed in my time at DevMountain, Dallas. ** This project was voted overall out of my entire class.
+This was an assignment that I completed in my time at DevMountain, Dallas. ** This project was voted best overall out of my entire class.

 #### Site Url
 https://www.convokegroups.com/